QuantEcon/lecture-python.myst/lectures/newton_method.md

     attempt +=1
 ```

 We find that the results are invariant to the starting values given the well-defined property of this question.
+We can apply more a restrictive threshold for tolerance to achieve more accurate results.

 But the number of iterations it takes to converge is dependent on the starting values.

-Substitute it back to the formulate to check our result
+Substitute it back to the formulate to check our last result

 ```{code-cell} python3
 multivariate_solow(k)